-Declaring Variables in a Program with the Dimension Statement
+Declaring Variables in a Program with the Double Statement

 When we are going to use a number, text string or object that may change throughout the life of the code, we create a variable to hold the value of that changing entity.
-In Visual Basic, the dimension statement is one of the ways to declare a variable at the procedure level.
-The other two ways are the Private and Public statements, which we will use in later chapters.
+In Visual C#, the Double statement is one of the ways to declare a variable at the procedure level.

 In our program, we will retrieve the data from the textboxes and also we will create data from mathematical computations.
 We will place the values in variables called Number1 and Number2.
 These variables will hold numbers for calculations so we will declare them as Double Integers.
-We also made another 13 variables, which are double integers.
+We will also make another 14 variables, 13 which are double integers and one that is a 32 bit integer.